Los Angeles Attempted Murder Lawyers

 - Mistaken identity: The defendant may physically resemble the person who actually committed the crime or may have simply been in the wrong place at the wrong time.
 If a defense attorney can raise reasonable doubt, the charges may be dropped.

 - False accusations: The alleged victim may have falsely accused the defendant.
-If a criminal defense lawyer can reveal a motivation to lie, it could undermine the accuser’s credibility.
+If a Los Angeles criminal defense attorney can reveal a motivation to lie, it could undermine the accuser’s credibility.

 - No direct step: Even if the defendant had a plan in place to kill someone, if he or she failed to put the plan into action, or had not yet done so, the defendant did not commit attempted murder.